Skip to main content

 Winery

-98Wines sits in Yamanashi Prefecture's Enzan district, one of Japan's most consequential wine-growing areas, and carries a Pearl 2 Star Prestige rating from EP Club for 2025.
-The address places it among a cluster of producers drawing on the Koshu Valley's particular combination of altitude, volcanic soils, and the diurnal temperature swings that define the region's grape-growing conditions.
+98Wines sits in Yamanashi Prefecture's Enzan district, one of Japan's most consequential wine-growing areas, carries a Pearl 2 Star Prestige rating from EP Club for 2025.
+The address places it among a cluster of producers drawing on the Koshu Valley's particular combination of altitude, volcanic soils, the diurnal temperature swings that define the region's grape-growing conditions.

 Casas del Bosque, Casablanca, Chile